-- Use germicides or diluted bleaches (e.g. sodium hypochlorite) to disinfect areas as required.
+- Use disinfecting agents or diluted bleaches (e.g. sodium hypochlorite) to disinfect areas as required.

 - Wash hands regularly and thoroughly with warm water and soap, after removing gloves.
-Always wash before you eat, drink or smoke; or after you have used the toilet.
+Always wash your hands before you eat, drink or smoke; or after you have used the toilet.

-- Report to your supervisor all spills, accidents, incidents, etc.
+- Report to your supervisor all spills, incidents, etc.

 - Do not eat, drink, or smoke while using bleaches, cleaning agents, disinfecting agents, or other chemical products.